Harini-Pavithra/AI-Product-Manager-Nanodegree/Create a Medical Image Annotation Job/README.md

 3. In our Proposal document, we will discuss our design choices and methods for quality assurance.

 It is suggested that we start with an Appen job-template, and customize it to this particular task.
 And we can read more about the platform, next.

+# Create a Medical Image Annotation Job with Appen

+## Step 1

+Login to Appen using our credentials.
+We will see the landing page as depicted below.
+On the basis of the kind of job that you want to create, select one of the following options :

+## Step 2

+we want to create a job for Image Annotation, where the annotators will check the presence of Pneumonia signs in a set of images given to them.

+## Step 3:

+Under the Image Annotation category, we need to select the template that we think will be best suited for creating the annotation job.
+Using the Preview section while screening for templates will give us a fair idea of how useful a template is for our given job.
+Here, we want to identify whether any given image contains a parking image or not, so we use the image categorization template under the image annotation category